THE DEATH PENALTY IS DEEPLY FLAWED.

-There is growing momentum to end the death penalty in the US.
+There is growing momentum to end the death penalty in the United States.

 An increasing number of states and jurisdictions have abandoned the death penalty in law or in practice as the public, legislators, and governors grow increasingly concerned about the practice.
 Over the last few years, executions and death sentences have reached record lows.
 Public opinion polling reveals steady declines in support for the death penalty, and a clear preference among Americans for life sentences over the death penalty.

 jurisdictions have abandoned the death penalty

-Jurisdictions including the District of Columbia, the federal government and U.S. military either formally abandoned the death penalty, or haven't carried out an execution in 10 years or more.
+31 states along with the District of Columbia, the federal government and U.S. military have either formally abandoned the death penalty, or haven't carried out an execution in 10 years or more.

 The governors of Oregon, California, and Pennsylvania have vowed not to perform an execution while systemic flaws persist.
 In Ohio, the governor has also said executions will not be carried out due to issues surrounding lethal injection.

 Record low death sentences

 For the past three years, juries have imposed record low numbers of death sentences.
 Today, executions are also at record lows and the number of people on death row is at its lowest point since 1992.

 The U.S is among only a handful of nations still carrying out executions, including Iran, Iraq, Saudi Arabia, and China.
 A 2018 report by Amnesty International found that the U.S. had the 7th highest number of executions worldwide.